VarshaKammari/Operating_Systems_lab/README.md

-WELCOME!!!...Fellow Devs.
+WELCOME...Fellow Devs.

-Here you can find all the C programs related Operating Systems.
+Here you can find all the C programs related Operating Systems Lab.